Derkino/Rappelz-Fetcher/README.md

 A simple Rappelz API to GET,Insert or Update informations about the Rappelz Database, built with Express.

+## How its working ?

+It's really simple, the api call the Tables of the databases and return a Json with all information, then you just have to use it with a PHP / JS loop :)

 - GET Query : ✅
 - Insert Query : ❌